 2. When your land has difficult-to-reach parts: A broadcast spreader would be suitable if your yard has many difficult-to-access areas since the tool throws granules across a vast distance in all directions.

-3. When you want maximum coverage: A broadcast spreader is the best tool when you want to apply seeds to cover all of your lawn areas without caring about precision.
+3. When you want maximum coverage: A broadcast spreader is the best tool to apply seeds to cover your lawn areas without caring about precision.

 4. When you want to spend less time and effort: Due to its high efficiency, a broadcast spreader is ideal when you want to use less time and effort to complete the task.